Rick hears his neighbor’s cat on his front porch.

 “Rick, I’m so glad that you called so promptly.
 We encountered a problem here.”

 “With Ted Loaming?”

 “Yes, but also and more importantly, with June Rios.
 We sent Jeff Richardson, one of our field agents, to the Loaming house this morning.
 He was there to serve June Rios with the emergency protective order for Adam Rios.
 He arrived at about eight a.m. and knocked.
 A woman opened the door.
 Jeff introduced himself and asked her name.
 She said she was Barbara Loaming.
 Jeff asked if June Rios was there.
 Barbara Loaming immediately turned and called out, ‘Ted!
-Someone’s asking about June’ and a man — who when asked by Field Agent Richardson said his name was Ted Loaming — wanted to know ‘What the fuck do you want?’ and we know that’s what he said because Jeff’s voice recorder was on, as required of all of our field agents.
+Someone’s asking about June’ and a man — who, when asked by Field Agent Richardson, said his name was Ted Loaming — wanted to know ‘What the fuck do you want?’ and we know that’s what he said because Jeff’s video and voice recorders were on, as required of all of our field agents.

 “Jeff said he was a Field Agent for CPS there to see June Rios about her son Adam Rios.
 He asked Ted Loaming if June Rios was there.
-He said, ‘I don’t know where she is.
+Ted Loaming replied, ‘I don’t know where she is.
 We had a big argument, and she took off.’

 “Jeff asked when she left.
 Ted Loaming said, ‘Thursday morning.
 She got in her car and drove off.
-I haven’t heard from her since.
+I haven’t heard from her since then.
 Don’t care if I ever hear from her ever again.
 Ya oughta check her house in Walnut Creek.’
 He closed the door.